Smoked Beer Can Chicken in the Snow

 Wash the chicken and pat dry with kitchen towel.
-Rub the skin with a little olive oil and then rub in the Mexican Adobo Spice.
+Rub the skin with a little olive oil and then rub in the spice.

 Half fill your beer can with beer or herb and spice flavoured water, carefully place the chicken over the can.
 Its now ready for the barbecue.

 Add wood chips to hot charcoal and wait until smoking.

 Place the beer can chicken on the grill (indirect cooking) and close the lid. leave for about an hour.

 After 1 hour the chicken is now smoked but requires more cooking.

 To stop the extremities of the chicken drying out during long cooking periods, basting is an excellent idea and it adds the most delicious finger licking flavour.